sweaver2112/Regex-combined-emojis/README.md

 A JavaScript string regex that matches All Emojis (updated: May 2021), that is, the combined lists: https://unicode.org/emoji/charts/full-emoji-list.html and https://unicode.org/emoji/charts-13.1/full-emoji-modifiers.html

-**includes Flag patterns**
+**->includes Flag patterns**

-**current emoji count: 3507**
+**->current emoji count: 3507**

+The pattern is built programmatically from the source of the webpages listed above.
-It's a programmatically built simple alternation with the longest sequences first, and it's pretty fast.
+It's a simple alternation with the longest sequences first, and it's pretty fast.

 ## Usage